Level's activity-tracking smart glasses launch this March

 And, according to a pilot test done by the University of Southern California's Center for Body Computing, that turned out to be mostly true.
 Of the 284 students that signed up for the Level trial, 221 ended up sticking with the platform for the full 15-week duration of the study (nine people never participated at all, while 54 dropped out mid-way through).
 According to the research, subjects much preferred having the activity tracker embedded in their prescriptive eyewear, rather than having to put on a separate wearable.
 Other factors proved helpful as well, like motivational prompts and encouragement from friends within the app.

 Of course, another factor was the Level's design.
 It needs to look like a stylish pair of glasses.
-"As proud as we are of the technology and the platform, we also knew that to be considered truly 'smart,' these frames had to be beautiful and well designed," said Leslie Muller, co-director of The Shop, in a statement.
+"As proud as we are of the technology and the platform, we also knew that to be considered truly 'smart,' these frames had to be beautiful and well designed," Leslie Muller, co-director of The Shop, said in a statement.
 That's why the Level comes in three unisex styles that are made in Italy through Marchon, VSP's eyewear division.
 The frames are made out of cellulose acetate, come adorned with stainless steel accents and will be available in black, classic tortoise, slate grey or grey tortoise.

 Level will officially launch in a few select markets to start: Sacramento, CA in March, and Seattle, WA; Portland, OR; Denver, CO; Minneapolis, MN and Washington DC in April.
 Though the $270 price might seem high at first, that's actually well in line with the price of higher-end frames, except that the Level comes with a bonus built-in activity tracker.
 Also, those with VSP insurance can always apply their vision benefits to get the glasses, thus lowering the price.